huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 ### Instant generation

 [Latent Consistency Models (LCM)](../using-diffusers/inference_with_lcm_lora) are diffusion models that can generate images in as little as 4 steps compared to other diffusion models like SDXL that typically require way more steps.
-This is why image generation with a LCM feels "instantaneous".
-IP-Adapter's can be plugged into a LCM-LoRA model to instantly generate images with an image prompt.
+This is why image generation with an LCM feels "instantaneous".
+IP-Adapters can be plugged into an LCM-LoRA model to instantly generate images with an image prompt.

 The IP-Adapter weights need to be loaded first, then you can use [`~StableDiffusionPipeline.load_lora_weights`] to load the LoRA style and weight you want to apply to your image.